-Information and security asymmetry
+Information and Security Asymmetry

 Last but not least, there is something to be said for the false sense of security that open banking APIs may create.
-It’s not unlike a digital version of the bystander effect, where organisations are less likely to verify data when they trust it comes from a reliable source.
+It’s not unlike a digital version of the bystander effect, where organizations are less likely to verify data when they trust it comes from a reliable source.

 This is something fraudsters may exploit to their advantage.
 Once again, the weakest link in the chain of the open banking system may be targeted with the bare minimum of personal information to pass a KYC check.
 If you fail to double down on the verification, you are likely to open a backdoor into your platform for criminals.

-The key, however, is that customers need to have trust in these organisations and in the security of their data ecosystems.
+The key, however, is that customers need to have trust in these organizations and in the security of their data ecosystems.
 And there is no surer way to lose trust than to allow one bad agent into your ecosystem, especially if they can then exploit the whole lot with one attack only.

 We believe that open banking risk and open banking fraud can only be reduced if every organization takes the financial risk management, the risk assessment and fraud detection into their own hands.